 As this UX expert was engaged to solve many problems across an industry-leading company's website, a User Research Framework was developed.
-This was applied to plan and run over 90 UX projects rapidly and consistently:
+This was so effective the company applied it to over 90 UX projects that delivered rapid and consistent improvements:

 - Performance grew to processing 90% of $21B orders and providing 80% of support.

 - Improved user success and customer satisfaction in all areas, including products, support, content, media, navigation, search, training and jobs.